Trip Planning for Cooke City Area

 2 Miles NNE Cooke City MT

-Overnight: A 30 percent chance of snow.
-Mostly cloudy, with a low around 18.
-West wind around 6 mph.
-Total nighttime snow accumulation of less than a half inch possible.
+Tonight: A 30 percent chance of snow showers before midnight.
+Mostly cloudy, with a low around 9.
+Wind chill values as low as -5.
+West northwest wind 16 to 21 mph decreasing to 10 to 15 mph after midnight.
+New snow accumulation of less than one inch possible.

 Chance Snow